In da Club: Lawsuit

-Remixes

-Many remixes for the song have been made by artists including Beyoncé, Mary J. Blige, P. Diddy, Lil Wayne, and many others who rapped their own verses over the song's instrumental.

 "Sexy Lil Thug"

-In 2003, American recording artist Beyoncé recorded a remix version of "In da Club" titled "Sexy Lil Thug".
-Her version sampled the original's instrumental and melody with the singer singing her own, newly added verses.
+In 2003, American recording artist Beyoncé recorded "Sexy Lil Thug", a remix version of "In da Club".
+Her version uses the original's instrumental and melody with the singer singing her own, newly added verses.
 In the song, she references Jimmy Choo shoes, Marilyn Monroe, Marc Jacobs, and Bailey Bank and Biddle.
 Makkada B. Selah of The Village Voice said, "Her version of 'In da Club' outed 50 Cent as a singing-ass rapper with lines like 'Don't wanna be your girl/I ain't lookin' for no love/So come give me a hug/You a sexy little thug.'"
 Joey Guerra of the Houston Chronicle coined Beyoncé's cover version as a "female spin" on the original.
-The song was officially released on Beyoncé's mixtape Speak My Mind.See [ AllMusic entry] for track listing.
+The song was officially released on Beyoncé's mixtape Speak My Mind.
 According to Guerra of the Houston Chronicle, the song was never an official single, likely because of permission issues.

 Beyoncé's version of the song charted for 7 weeks and peaked at number 67 on the US Billboard Hot R&B/Hip-Hop Songs chart.
-In 2013, Mike Wass of the website Idolator put "Sexy Lil Thug" at number six on his list of "Beyonce's 10 Best Unreleased And Rare Tracks".
-He described it as a "radio staple" in 2003, adding that it "remains something of a lost gem" and concluded "Queen Bey spit iconic lyrics like 'I’m that classy mami with the Marilyn Monroe body'".
+In 2013, Mike Wass of the website Idolator put "Sexy Lil Thug" at number six on his list of "Beyonce's 10 Best Unreleased and Rare Tracks".
+He described it as a "radio staple" in 2003, adding that it "remains something of a lost gem" and concluded, "Queen Bey spit iconic lyrics like 'I'm that classy mami with the Marilyn Monroe body'".

 Sampling

-"In da Club" has been sampled or interpolated in at least more than 90 songs, including "Mi Gna" by Super Sako and "Good Life" by Kanye West.
+"In da Club" has been sampled or interpolated in at least 90 songs, including "Mi Gna" by Super Sako, "Good Life" by Kanye West, "Genesis" by Justice and "Iffy" by Chris Brown.

 Appearances in other media

 The song is featured in the films Soul Plane, Shark Tale, Beauty Shop, Dead Tone, and Detention, as well as the theatrical trailers for horror films Happy Death Day (2017) and Happy Death Day 2U (2019).
 It is also featured in the television shows The Wire, CSI: Crime Scene Investigation, Revenge, Lucifer, and The Fall.
 It was performed by 50 Cent in the Super Bowl LVI halftime show on February 13, 2022.
+It also was released on Fuser, being one of the first songs to be announced for the game.